jsmoriss/jsm-force-ssl/readme.txt

 = Plugin Requirements =

-Your web server must already be configured with an SSL certificate and able to handle HTTPS request. ;-)
+Your web server must already be configured with an SSL certificate and able to handle HTTPS connections. ;-)

 == Installation ==